 Spring is here and it’s time to get back to your static caravan or holiday lodge and enjoy everything the new season has to offer.
-Here we bring you our top tips on carrying out those essential Spring checks, to make sure you’ve spotted any winter damage, so your holiday caravan is ready for the season ahead.
+Here we bring you our top tips on carrying out those essential Spring checks, to make sure you spot any winter damage and get your caravan ready for the season ahead.

 Have a toolkit

 It’s worthwhile keeping a toolkit at your caravan so you make any quick fixes when problems arise.
-It’s worth keeping a set of screwdrivers, pliers, tape measure, extension lead, step ladders, WD40, brushes, hammer and hacksaw in your shed or storage box.
-Plus a stash of cleaning products for when you come to open up.
+This could include a set of screwdrivers, pliers, tape measure, extension lead, step ladders, WD40, brushes, hammer and hacksaw.
+Plus, a stash of cleaning products for when you come to open up.

 2. Pack the essentials

-Also have a look around the panels of your caravan to make sure they haven’t suffered any damage, checking for dents, holes or cracks.
+Have a good look around the panels of your caravan to make sure they haven’t suffered any damage, checking for dents, holes or cracks.

 Make a note of any repairs that might need to be carried out and if you’re going to need to contact your insurance company to make a claim.